Samson Option: David Perlmutter

 In his 2012 book How the End Begins: The Road to a Nuclear World War III, the American Jewish author Ron Rosenbaum described this opinion piece as "goes so far as to justify a Samson Option approach".
-In that book, Rosenbaum also opined that in the "aftermath of a second Holocaust", Israel could "bring down the pillars of the world (attack Moscow and European capitals for instance)" as well as the "holy places of Islam." and that the "abandonment of proportionality is the essence" of the Samson Option.
+In that book, Rosenbaum also opined that in the "aftermath of a second Holocaust", Israel could "bring down the pillars of the world (attack Moscow and European capitals for instance)" as well as the "holy places of Islam" and that the "abandonment of proportionality is the essence" of the Samson Option.

 Martin van Creveld

 In 2003, a military historian, Martin van Creveld, thought that the Second Intifada then in progress threatened Israel's existence.
-Van Creveld was quoted in David Hirst's The Gun and the Olive Branch (2003) as saying:
+Van Creveld was quoted in David Hirst's The Gun and the Olive Branch (2003 edition) as saying:

 We possess several hundred atomic warheads and rockets and can launch them at targets in all directions, perhaps even at Rome.
 Most European capitals are targets for our air force.
 Let me quote General Moshe Dayan: 'Israel must be like a mad dog, too dangerous to bother.'
 I consider it all hopeless at this point.
 We shall have to try to prevent things from coming to that, if at all possible.
 Our armed forces, however, are not the thirtieth strongest in the world, but rather the second or third.
 We have the capability to take the world down with us.
 And I can assure you that that will happen before Israel goes under.

-However, according to Aluf Yitzhak Yaakov, who was the mastermind behind the "Samson Option", it was unlikely Israel could have even targeted Europe, as Israel did not yet have other measures like bombs or missiles to carry the nuclear payload.